 Thanks to Alyse of the Invisible Tourist Blog for recommending one of Tokyo’s best Japanese snacks

 These days melon bread can be found in all kinds of shapes and tastes.
 Some bakers prepare variations covered with maple syrup or chocolate chips while others add a filling of whipped cream or custard.
-It will come as no surprise that today you can also find melon flavoured versions, that finally provides a logical explanation for its name.
+It will come as no surprise that today you can also find melon-flavored versions, that finally provide a logical explanation for its name.

 Thanks to Sylvia of Wapiti Travel – Travel Your Way for recommending this great Japanese Snack

 28. Regional Japanese Snack Speciality – Fujiyama Cookies

 When I was planning my trip to Japan, a friend of mine said that I had to get the cookies at Mount Fuji when we visited the famous mountain.
 She couldn’t stop talking about them!

 After trying them for myself, I understand her fascination.
 Not only are they delicious but they are the cutest cookies ever as they are shaped like Mount Fuji.
 Some are even white chocolate iced to look like a snow-capped Mount Fuji!